ND-Framework/ND_Police/README.md

 Everything from ox_police has been completely rewritten besides `client/evidence.lua`, `client/spikes.lua`, and `client/escort.lua` which have minimal changes from the original ox_police.

+[cuffs]

+make sure you go to server.lua line 7 and change your job to the one you want (I've got mine as police so just change that to what ever you have)

 ## Notes
 - Evidence lockers and armories are handled by ox_inventory.
 - If you're using NDCore you can create garages for police in `client/vehicle/data`.